Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): GLP and Its Implementation

-\begin{definition}[Writers Substitution, Assignment, Readers Substitution and Counterpart] A GLP \temph{writer assignment} is a term of the form $X := T$, $X\in\calV$, $T\notin\calV$, satisfying SO.
+\begin{definition}[Substitutions and Assignments~\cite{shapiro2025glp}] A GLP \temph{writer assignment} is a term of the form $X := T$, $X\in\calV$, $T\notin\calV$, satisfying SO.
 Similarly, a GLP \temph{reader assignment} is a term of the form $X? := T$, $X?\in\calV?$, $T\notin\calV$, satisfying SO.
 A \temph{writers (readers) substitution} $\sigma$ is the substitution implied by a set of writer (reader) assignments that jointly satisfy SO.
-Given a writers assignment $X := T$, its \temph{readers counterpart} is $X? := T$, and given a writers substitution $\sigma$, its \temph{readers counterpart} $\sigma?$ is the readers substitution defined by $X?\sigma? = X\sigma$. \end{definition}
+Given a writers assignment $X := T$, its \temph{readers counterpart} is $X? := T$, and given a writers substitution $\sigma$, its \temph{readers counterpart} $\sigma?$ is the readers substitution defined by $X?\sigma? = X\sigma$.
+Given a reader assignment $X? := T$, its \temph{writers counterpart} is $X := T$, and given a readers substitution $\sigma$, its \temph{writers counterpart} $\sigma!$ is the writers substitution defined by $X\sigma! = X?\sigma$.
+The \temph{pair completion} of a readers substitution $\sigma$ is $\sigma^\star = \sigma \cup \sigma!$, applied to a fixed point. \end{definition} A writers substitution applied to a term assigns only writers; readers are left unchanged.